MaliTaba/DotNet8Migration/README.md

 Until this step, we have done the very basics of migrating a service to .Net 8.
 The following steps would help to improve the health of the service without spending much time on it.

 ## Step 4 - Upgrade .net libraries
 Using this command you can create a list of Microsoft libraries that require upgrade.

+Find all the microsoft packages
+> find . -name "*.csproj" -exec grep -H '<PackageReference Include="Microsoft.*" Version="6' {} +

 I start with those that have the major version of 6.x.x.

 > dotnet list package --outdated | grep -i Microsoft | grep -i 6. > LibrariesToUpdate.txt

 >dotnet list package --outdated | grep -i Microsoft > LibrariesToUpdate.txt

+upgrade the Microsoft.* packages that are on v6 to v8

 ## Step 4 - gitignore
 Sometime we want to migrate some services that could do with major solution level changes such as formatting and removing of unused usings.